neo-project/docs/en-us/node/network-protocol.md

    |?|StackScript|uint8[]|stack script code|
    |?|RedeemScript|uint8[]|contract script code|

-   Stack script can only be used for the PUSH operations, which is used to push data like signatures into the stack.
-The script interpreter will execute the stack script code first, and then execute the contract script code.
+   Stack script can only be used for PUSH operations, which is used to push data, like signatures, into the stack.
+The script interpreter will execute the stack script code first followed by the contract script code.

    In a transaction, the hash value of the contract script code must be consistent with the transaction output, which is part of the validation.
-The later section will describe the execution process of the script in detail.
+A later section will describe the execution process of the script in detail.

 Network Message
 -------